- Important Dates for Summer Financial Aid

 - Eligibility for Pell Grant funds during the summer term – Year Round Pell Grant

 Important Dates for Summer Aid

-Submitting your Summer Financial Aid Application and FAFSA results to UA Little Rock by this date will enable you to be considered for Campus-Based Financial Aid such as the Federal Supplemental Educational Opportunity Grant (SEOG) and Federal Work Study (FWS) funds.
+Submitting your Summer Financial Aid Request and FAFSA results to UA Little Rock by this date will enable you to be considered for Campus-Based Financial Aid such as the Federal Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study (FWS) funds.

 The following requirements must be satisfied by this date in order for your financial aid award eligibility to be determined prior to the payment deadline date(s) for the term:

 - Your Free Application for Federal Student Aid (FAFSA) results; and

 - All required financial aid and admission documents; and

 - You must be fully admitted as a degree-seeking student